You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Side Effects

-One of the most common reasons patients stop taking Lipitor is due to side effects.
-Lipitor can cause a range of side effects, including muscle pain, weakness, and fatigue.
-These side effects can be severe enough to prompt patients to stop taking the medication.
+One of the main reasons patients may stop taking Lipitor is due to side effects.
+Lipitor can cause a range of side effects, including muscle pain, liver damage, and increased risk of diabetes.
+According to a study published in the Journal of Clinical Lipidology, up to 30% of patients taking Lipitor experience muscle pain, which can be a significant deterrent to continued use.
+[1]

 Cost